Key takeaways

 Who's allowed to sign what in your organization?

-It sounds like a simple question until a contract gets held up, a deal falls through, or someone signs something they weren’t supposed to.
-That’s when things get messy.
+It sounds like a simple question — until a contract gets held up, a deal falls through, or someone signs something they weren't supposed to.
+That's when things get messy.
 And expensive.

+That's why signatory authority matters.
 Beyond just assigning the right to sign, signatory authority gives you control over decision-making, resource allocation, and legal accountability while protecting your organization from associated risks.
-In this guide, we’ll explain how signatory authority works, who can have it, and how to document it properly.

-Signatory Authority Meaning: What is it and How Does it Work?
+Signatory Authority Meaning: What Is It and How Does It Work?

 1. Aids operational flow